Posted on January 21st 2019

 Also compare Ethan and Lyra's poses in the artwork.
 Ethan is showing his Pokéball and looking pesky.
 "Let's battle, I'm gonna win".
 Lyra is holding a Pokéball, but at a distance, like it might bite.
 She seems to only incidentally be holding this dangerous Pokéball, not with any intention of using it.
 Though, we have trouble detecting any intention at all from the soulless, soulless eyes of this art style, but... anyway...

 In terms of the colors, we're... puzzled.
 We're glad that they didn't feel the need to add lots of pink to Lyra's design, but she is overall very blue and red, while Ethan's design is very orange-red and black.
-They just don't look like they go together at all.
+Is Lyra's outfit mostly blue to try to reference back to Crystal?
+But the two characters just don't look like they go together at all.
 Ethan was clearly designed based on Gold, while Lyra seems like she was designed completely separately, perhaps for another game entirely, but just plunked next to Ethan without any concern for making their designs unified in any way.
+The only shared design motif they have is a white hoodie hood visible around their necks.

 So yeah, Kris died so that we could have Lyra.
 Was it worth it, you monsters?

-Although Kris is dead in the games, she continues living in the Pokémon Adventures manga, where she's known as Crystal and gets to be a major character, no matter what retconning attempts the rest of Pokémon media might make.
+Although Kris is dead in this era of games, she continues living in the Pokémon Adventures manga, where she's known as Crystal and gets to be a major character, no matter what retconning attempts the rest of Pokémon media might make.
 In fact, Pokémon Adventures gets to stick out their tongue at this whole Lyra business.
-In the HeartGold/SoulSilver chapter of the manga, Crystal is forced by her mother to wear an outfit that she hates and she thinks looks really dumb: Lyra's clothes.
+In the HeartGold/SoulSilver chapter of the manga, Crystal is forced by her mother to wear an outfit that she hates and she thinks looks really unfashionable: Lyra's clothes.
 She's right.
 Who would wear that willingly?

 But anyway, we're making a big deal about Lyra replacing Kris, but we're not even done talking about beloved female protagonists retconned by HeartGold and SoulSilver.
 Because not only did these games retcon the existence of Kris, they also manage to spread their curse beyond Generation II, and retcon the existence of Leaf.